funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/init.md

 # SDK Methods Init

-Please note none of the SDK calls will work if the SDK has called this.
+Please note none of the SDK calls will work if the SDK has not called this.
 The SDK will throw errors telling you this if you try to do so.

 ## init